 For any of these roles, it is important that the animal wants to work in this way.
-Some animals make great pets, but are just not cut out to be support, assistance or therapy animals.
+Some animals make great pets but are just not cut out to be support, assistance or therapy animals.
 In general, dogs are a common choice for these roles as they can be trained.
-However, other animals such as cats, birds etc can work as well.
+However, other animals such as cats, birds, etc can work as well.
 It all comes down to the connection between the animal and the individual.

 Elka Imports support the work of The Delta Society by donating their range of biodegradable dog waste bags and agree that a dog can truly be a man’s best friend through the good times and the bad.
-Organisations such as The Delta Society can only survive with continuous donations and support.
-If you would like to donate, find out how you can book an event, or event become a volunteer, contact The Delta Society team below!
+Organizations such as The Delta Society can only survive with continuous donations and support.
+If you would like to donate, find out how you can book an event, or even become a volunteer, contact The Delta Society team below!

 Data courtesy of the Australian Companion Animal Council